jenniferholcomb/HairSalon/README.md

 ### Objectives (MVP)

 * Setup hair_salon as a schema.
 Stylists should be one table in our hair_salon schema.
-Add columns to stylists table that with columns  StylistId, Name, Specialty, SpecialtyRate.
+Add columns to stylists table with columns StylistId, Name, Specialty, SpecialtyRate.
 * Add a clients table to hair_salon schema.
 Clients should have columns that include StylistId, ClientId, Name, Service History, Birthday.
 * Stylists should list alphabetically.
 * Clients should list alphabetically.